JeffreyMiller-GD/Project-Manager/README.md

 ### `--version` / `-v` / `--v`

-Prints the current prom version (`1.00`).
+Prints the current prom version (`1.01`).

 ### `help`

-Prints a summary of all commands.
+Prints a summary of all commands, including the new `run` syntax.

 ## Configuration